This grape and goat cheese crostini is filled with antioxidants and no added sugar. Plus, it whips up in just 15 minutes––no time at all!

+Spices: I added garlic, black pepper, and fresh rosemary for extra depth.
 The sweet and savory combination will excite your taste buds!
 If you want to get extra fancy, finish things off with a drizzle of olive oil.

 - Less than or equal to 250 calories per serving (this has 100 calories)